 Cell phone video, camera/pictures usage is not allowed.
 RCHS reserves the right to videotape in classrooms for the purpose of evaluation.
 If a teacher/staff member is involved in self- or peer-evaluation, they will make an announcement several days prior the taping date.
-The use of camera phones is strictly forbidden at any time in private areas, such as, locker rooms, restrooms, dressing areas, classrooms, and offices.
+The use of camera phones is strictly forbidden at any time in private areas such as locker rooms, restrooms, dressing areas, classrooms, and offices.
 Such use may also be in violation of the criminal code.
-Students who refuse to give their cell phone to a school official may be suspended for failure to comply/defiance.